Tent Camping

 What is Tent Camping?

-Well, a tent is basically a portable fabric shelter with rigid framework.
-The majority of tents are usually anchored with stakes using guylines.
-This keeps the tent from tipping or blowing away.
-This shelter is where you are going to sleep or hang out if the weather turns on you.
+Well, a tent is a portable fabric shelter with a rigid framework, usually anchored with stakes using guylines, which keeps the tent from tipping or blowing away.
+This shelter is where you will sleep or hang out if the weather turns on you.

 How to Buy a Camping Tent?